mcandre/slice/README.md

 Vulpecula
 ```

-`slice` does not feature robust reordering, either by line order or by file path order.
-Any apparent shuffling is a natural consequence of the input text supplied to `slice`, and any inter-threading timings experienced during processing of multiple text files.

-If deliberate shuffling is desired, then slice output may be piped further into additional tools like `shuf`.
+`slice` is not primarily a reordering tool.
+Neither for line reordering nor file path reordering.
+Any apparent shuffling is a natural consequence of the input data and thread timings.
+Where deliberate shuffling is desired, slice may pipe with additional tools like `shuf`.

-For small data sets, `slice` may produce very short output, or no output.
+For small data sets, `slice` can produce very short output, or even no output.
 This artifact diminishes as the rate and/or input line count grows.
-Rather, we have optimized the sampling algorithm to scale well over large data sets.
-The chance of preservation is evaluated once per line.
-In other words, different runs at the same slice rating may produce different sample output _line counts_, as well as different sample line contents.
-For best effect, grow your input data size, or try using the `-skip` option.
+In order to optimize the sampling algorithm for large data sets, we evaluate the chance of preservation once per line, at the time that line is processed.
+In other words, different runs at the same rating, may produce different sample output _line counts_, as well as different output contents.
+For best effect, generate more input data, or try the `-skip` option.

 `slice` can deterministically skip every nth line of source text with a `-skip` flag.
 This disables probabalistic rate behavior.